Can I get life insurance with pre-existing health conditions?

 While underlying health issues can complicate the search for coverage, people with pre-existing health conditions today have several options for life insurance.
 In many cases, fully underwritten life insurance policies are still available for those with pre-existing conditions, though they may be accompanied by certain exclusions.
 No medical life insurance, with no underwriting, is another possible route.

 A major selling point for many insurance companies is that you can and should get life insurance when you are young and healthy before the appearance of any pre-existing health conditions.
-Your premiums are potentially much lower, and the curveballs life throws at you than can affect insurance rates have not yet left the pitcher’s hand.
+Your premiums are potentially much lower, and the curve balls life throws at you that can affect insurance rates have not yet left the pitcher’s hand.

 In reality, life is not always so ideal.
 Canadians are susceptible to health events and chronic illnesses at any age.
 According to Stats Canada, more than one in five Canadian adults live with one of cardiovascular disease, cancer, chronic respiratory disease, or diabetes.

 If you are a Canadian with health problems, you might think that getting life insurance is impossible.
 Whether you’ve applied and been declined, or haven’t even started the process because you don’t think you’ll get approved, there are still options for you.

 Obtaining life insurance with health issues is possible – here’s how.

 Can I qualify for life insurance if I have medical problems or pre-existing health conditions?